 Harriette Gillem Robinet (Ro-bin-ay) had a full career as a microbiologist before moving to Oak Park and launching a second career as a children’s book writer.
 Born and raised in Washington, DC, she received a Bachelor of Science degree from the College of New Rochelle (New York) as well as M.S. and Ph.D. degrees from Catholic University of America (Washington, DC).
 Following graduation she worked as a bacteriologist for a number of hospitals including Walter Reed Army Medical Center in Washington, DC, and as a biology instructor at Xavier University of Louisiana.

-Her maternal grandfather had been one of Robert E. Lee’s slaves; her paternal grandparents had been slaves in Maryland.
+Her maternal grandfather had been enslaved by Robert E. Lee; her paternal grandparents were enslaved people in Maryland.
 She and her husband McLouis Robinet were active in the civil rights and fair housing movements, and were among the first African-American families to purchase a home in Oak Park with a conventional mortgage—and without using a “straw” buyer.
 For the 50th anniversary of the passage of Oak Park’s Fair Housing Ordinance, they donated two original signs used during early fair housing marches to the Oak Park River Forest Museum.

 Robinet has written nearly a dozen award-winning books of historical fiction that feature children during notable periods of American history.
 In addition, each of her books includes a character who is physically challenged.
 “Disabled children need to find themselves in books,” she has said.
 To ensure that no two characters in her books are alike, she uses a unique system of character charts, which enables her to give characters their own lives, hopes, and fears.
 Among her books are: